 Dual Enrollment courses are offered at Sahuarita High School through a partnership with Pima Community College and provide students with both college and high school credit.
 Every Dual Enrollment class is a YEAR-LONG COMMITMENT and cannot be dropped after registering for the course.
-Juniors will need to place into the Dual Enrollment courses by achieving a qualifying score on the Accuplacer (currently a 5-8 on the Writing and a 250-300 on the Reading Accuplacer sections).
-Seniors may be placed into Dual Enrollment courses via Multiple Measures or by achieving a qualifying score on the Accuplacer currently a 5-8 on the Writing and a 250-300 on the Reading Accuplacer sections).
-Seniors may be placed into Dual Enrollment courses via Multiple Measures or by achieving a qualifying score on the Accuplacer currently a 5-8 on the Writing and a 250-300 on the Reading Accuplacer sections).
+Juniors will need to be placed into the Dual Enrollment courses by achieving a qualifying score on the Accuplacer (currently a 5-8 on the Writing and a 250-300 on the Reading Accuplacer sections).
+Seniors may be placed into Dual Enrollment courses via Multiple Measures or by achieving a qualifying score on the Accuplacer if they do not meet Multiple Measures criteria.